Bituminous Sheet Waterproofing: Know these Before Installation

 Bituminous sheet waterproofing can be adhered to the surface by using a torch membrane, hot adhesives, and cold adhesives.
 You should maintain at least 75mm to 100mm of overlap to join the bitumen sheet for better waterproofing over time.
 You can use bituminous waterproofing on roofing systems, basements, foundations, tunnels, bridges, decks, and more.
-Extremely bad environmental factors can affect negatively the bituminous sheet waterproofing if it is not treated properly and on time.
+Extremely bad environmental factors can negatively affect the bituminous sheet waterproofing if it is not treated properly and on time.

 Bituminous-Sheet-Waterproofing

-What is Bituminous Sheet Waterproofing?
+What is Bitumen Sheet Waterproofing?

 Through our hands-on work, we have observed that